 Exercise, it is more than just for weight loss!

-HIIT and the Breakdown of Fat and Carbohydrates
+2. High-Intensity Interval Training and the Breakdown of Fat and Carbohydrates

 HIIT was observed by researchers to be better able to break down both carbohydrates and fats and use them as fuel for exercising.
 This is due to a result of the increase in Mitochondria (Zuhl and Kravitz, 2006; Gibala, 2009).
-Mitochondria are considered the energy factor of our cells.
+Mitochondria are considered the energy source of our cells.
 As such, it uses oxygen to create what is known as Adenosine Triphosphate (ATP) (Zuhl and Kravitz, 2006; Gibala, 2009).
 ATP is the main or only fuel for the contraction of muscles.

 Therefore, when an individual performs exercises like HIIT, the muscle’s storage of ATP will be used up or depleted.
 As such, the muscles must maintain normal contractile function through the continuous synthesizing of ATP (National Institutes of Health).